Skip to main content

 Oats contain a type of soluble fiber called beta-glucan.
 This helps to lower low-density lipoprotein (LDL), or the “bad” cholesterol.
 A recent study found that eating oats also improved levels of triglycerides and high-density lipoprotein (HDL), the “good” cholesterol.

-Researchers think that this happens because oats limit absorption of fat in foods.
+Researchers think that this happens because oats limit absorption of fat from foods.
 One study found that people with borderline high cholesterol who consumed at least 3 g of beta-glucan per day had a 6% reduction in their LDL after 4 weeks.

 2. Nuts